jackvsworld/jwt/README.md

 Defining Tokens
 ---------------

-A typical JWT might contain some of these claims:
+A typical JWT might contain some of the following claims:

     public class MyWebToken : JsonWebToken
     {
+      public string iss { get; set; }  /* issuer */
       public string sub { get; set; }  /* subject */
-      public string iss { get; set; }  /* issuer */
       public long exp { get; set; }    /* expiration time */
     }

-Simply create a subclass of `JsonWebToken` and add the claims that you want to use.
+To define a JWT, simply create a subclass of `JsonWebToken` and add a property for each claim that you want to use.

 Creating Tokens
 ---------------

 The following code creates a JWT with an expiration time of two hours:

+    var expires = DateTime.Now.AddHours(2.0);
     var jwt = new MyWebToken
     {
       iss = "www.example.com",
       sub = "jack@example.com",
-      exp = Convert.ToInt64(DateTime.Now.AddHours(2.0).Subtract(JsonWebToken.Epoch).TotalSeconds),
+      exp = Convert.ToInt64(expires.Subtract(JsonWebToken.Epoch).TotalSeconds),
     };

     string token = jwt.Encode("MY_SECRET_KEY", JwtHashAlgorithm.HS256);